If it’s not a school, not a homeschool provider, not an after-school program, not a homeschool co-op, what is it then? What is Abot Tala?

-- Personalized learning plan
+- Personalized learning through classes you choose

 - Collaborative learning